LamontBanks/gator/README.md

                 - X-ray Clues Reveal Destroyed Planet
                 - Studying Ice for the Future of Flight

+## Install for local use

+From the base directory:

+        $ go install .

+Now `gator` can be run directly (may need to launch a new shell session):

+        $ gator agg 15m &
+        Updating RSS feeds..

+        $ gator browse
+        etc...

 ## Improvements
 - Tests, unit/integration
 - Process HTML info RSS feed posts